Article by HerLife Magazine | Written by Kimberly Mullen | Photography by Rudy Meyers

 New Leadership

-Crystal has worked for the Tribe for 14 years, starting her career in the HR department as a compensation analyst, quickly becoming the HR manager and lastly the HR executive director.
+Crystal has worked for the Tribe for 14 years.
+She began her career in the HR department as a compensation analyst, quickly advanced to HR manager, and later became HR executive director.
 “I have loved every minute of my time here,” smiled Crystal.
-She continued to share with me her love of the community and Amador County.
+She expressed her deep connection to the community and Amador County.
 “Our whole operation is essentially a small city.
-From our Tribal government to our waste water treatment plant, there are many facets that support the casino and resort,” commented Crystal.
-The waste water treatment plant is particularly impressive.
-Waste water from around the property is treated in the plant and then used for irrigation, continuing a tradition of sustainability.
-“The on-site day care and learning center is a benefit to our employees and something we are extremely proud of.”
+From our Tribal government to our wastewater treatment plant, there are many facets that support the casino and resort,” she said.

 Community Focus

-Along with the parks project, the tribe has formed the Dennis Dalton Foundation, honoring the memory of Tribal member Dennis Dalton, one of the sons of founder Margaret Dalton.
-“Dennis had a passion for helping children and youth sports,” Crystal shared.
-The foundation’s goal is to ensure that any child in Amador and Calaveras counties who has the desire to participate in organized sports can do so regardless of their family’s financial status.
+Additionally, the Tribe established the Dennis Dalton Foundation to honor the late son of founder Margaret Dalton.
+“Dennis had a passion for helping children and youth sports,” Crystal said.
+The foundation ensures that every child in Amador and Calaveras counties has a chance to participate in organized sports, regardless of financial background.

 Support System

-For more information regarding Jackson Rancheria Casino Resort, please visit jacksoncasino.com.
+For more information about Jackson Rancheria Casino Resort, visit jacksoncasino.com.